-Although this term explicitly includes queer people, it goes beyond denoting minorities in the area of gender identity and sexual orientation.
-Feminism, which focuses on equality between men and women, excludes gender identities far from binary normativity and trans people and ignores the serious problems of patriarchy, which include racism, classism and a culture of violence.
+Although this term explicitly includes queer people, it goes beyond designating minorities in the area of gender identity and sexual orientation.
+Feminism, which focuses on equality between men and women, excludes gender identities far from binary normativity, excludes trans people and ignores the serious problems of patriarchy, which also include racism, classism and a culture of violence.

 A migrant perspective in Germany recognises and celebrates the skills, capacities and self-confidence of members of migrant communities, including asylum seekers and people with a refugee background.
 We work to raise the voices of migrants and to guarantee and promote their representation in artistic, cultural and public life.

 Get to know our team.
 We look forward to your message (email@example.com)!

 Tariq Bajwa (he/him)

 Stefan Krüger (he/him)